csessig86/geo-processing/README.md

 npm install ogr2ogr
 ```

 If you're on a Mac, you can also get it installed when downloading QGIS from [KyngChaos](http://www.kyngchaos.com/software/frameworks).
-QGIS is a really nice program so definitely check it out.
+QGIS is a really nice program for working with geographies so definitely check it out.

 ### 1. Getting census tracts within CD-27